How is olive oil made?

 - Hand picking:

-In manual harvesting, workers picked the olives directly from the branches using their hands or simple tools such as rakes or combs.
+During manual harvesting, workers picked the olives directly from the branches using their hands or simple tools like rakes or combs.
 This method was ideal for ripe and delicate olives, as the risk of damage was low.
-This was often done in the early morning, at low temperatures, to preserve the flavor and quality of the olives. - Sticks for shaking branches:
+This often occurred early in the morning, at low temperatures, to preserve the olives' flavor and quality. - Sticks for shaking branches:

-This method involved using long sticks to lightly beat the branches, causing ripe olives to loosen and fall to the ground or into nets.
-Although this process was faster than hand picking, it could cause minor damage to both the olives and the tree. - Nets on the ground:
+This method involved using long sticks to lightly beat the branches, loosening ripe olives and allowing them to fall to the ground or into nets.
+While this process was faster than hand-picking, it could cause minor damage to both the olives and the tree. - Nets on the ground:

 Nets were placed at the base of the trees to catch olives that fell naturally as they ripened.
-Although this was less labor-intensive, it could affect quality because overripe olives lay on the ground longer, which encouraged fermentation.
-This method was often combined with hand-picking or stick shaking to collect all the olives. - Selective harvest for ripeness:
+While this was less labor-intensive, it could affect quality because overripe olives lay on the ground longer, promoting fermentation.
+This method was often combined with hand-picking or stick-shaking to collect all the olives. - Selective harvest based on ripeness:

-Much attention was paid to the right moment of harvesting.
+Much attention was paid to the right time of harvest.
 For high-quality olive oil, green, unripe olives were picked early in the season.
-These olives provide an intensely flavored oil with a high content of antioxidants, but the yield is low: about 10 kilos of olives for 1 liter of oil.
-Riper, darker olives gave more oil (about 5 kilos per liter) and were used for other applications.
+These olives produce an intensely flavored oil with a high antioxidant content, but yields are low: approximately 10 kilograms of olives for 1 liter of oil.
+Riper, darker olives yielded more oil (about 5 kilograms per liter) and were used for other purposes.

 Traditional pressing of olive oil